Texas Tech University

 ARTICLE I. Name and Mission Statement

 Section 1.
-The name of the organization shall be the Texas Tech University Staff Senate.
+The name of the organization shall be the Texas Tech University (TTU) Staff Senate.

 ARTICLE II.
 Organization

 Section 1.
-The Staff Senate electorate shall be composed of Senators representing all Texas Tech University employees, excluding the chancellor, vice chancellors, president, and vice presidents, not represented by the Faculty Senate or Student Senate.
-Any member of the Electorate shall have the right to vote for the candidate(s) for Senator to represent his/her appropriately designated service classification and to vote in any and all other elections held with Senate activities as provided by the Constitution.
-All members of the electorate will follow the policies and procedures of Texas Tech University and the laws of the State of Texas.
+The Staff Senate Electorate shall be composed of Senators representing all Texas Tech University and Texas Tech University System employees, excluding the chancellor, vice chancellors, president, and vice presidents, not represented by the Faculty Senate or Student Senate.
+Any member of the Electorate shall have the right to vote for the candidate(s) for Senator to represent the employee's appropriately designated service classification and to vote in all other elections held with Senate activities as provided by the Constitution.
+All members of the Electorate will follow the policies and procedures of Texas Tech University and the laws of the State of Texas.

 Section 2.
-Membership to the Senate is on the basis of one representative for every fifty (50) employees or major fraction thereof in each EEO Classification category.
+Membership to the Senate is based on one (1) representative for every fifty (50) employees or major fraction thereof in each Equal Employment Opportunity (EEO) Classification category.

 Section 5.
 The breakdown of Senators is based on data from classifications under the University's Affirmative Action Plan.
-The EEO Classifications are as follows: executive/administrative/management, professional, technical/paraprofessional, clerical, crafts/trade, and service.
+TTU's Human Resources will define the Equal Employment Opportunity (EEO) Classification containing TTU and TTUS staff members for Staff Senate representation.

 ARTICLE III.
 Nominations & Elections

 Section 1.
 The Election Committee shall solicit nominations each spring for the Staff Senate by an open nomination process from current staff employees and/or the committee.
 No member's name shall be listed on the official ballot without that person's consent.
-The Election Committee must receive nominations no later than April 15.
-The Election Committee shall insure that there are at least two individuals nominated for each position.
-The Election Committee and the Personnel Department will verify eligibility of all nominations.
+The Election Committee must receive nominations no later than April 15, 5:00 p.m.
+Central Time Zone.
+The Election Committee shall ensure that there are at least two (2) individuals nominated for each position.
+The Election Committee and TTU's Personnel Department will verify eligibility of all nominations.

 Section 3.
-The term of office shall be three (3) years with one-third of the Senate elected each year in order to insure overlapping terms.
-The regular term of office commences with the first regularly scheduled meeting after July 1st and terminates on June 30th of the third year term.
-Senate members shall serve no more than one consecutive three year term.
-Senators can seek re-election after a one year leave from their term of office.
+The term of office shall be three (3) years with one-third of the Senate elected each year to ensure overlapping terms.
+The regular term of office commences with the August meeting and terminates on July 31st of the final year of the term.
+Senate members shall serve no more than one (1) consecutive three-year term.
+Senators that complete a term longer than 1.5 years can seek re-election after a one (1) year leave from their term of office.

 Section 4.
-In May of each year, the Election Committee shall conduct an election by preparing/distributing to the staff an official ballot containing names and information of all approved candidates.
+In May of each year, the Election Committee shall conduct an election by preparing and distributing to the staff an official ballot containing names and information of all approved candidates.
 Ballots will be counted under the supervision of the Election Committee and the results of the election will be announced by the president or by the Election Committee.
-Ballots will be retained for 60 days following public notification of election results.
-After that time they will be disposed of properly.
-Results can be contested only during the 60 day period.
+Ballots will be retained for sixty (60) days following public notification of election results.
+After that time, they will be disposed of properly.
+Results can be contested only during the sixty (60) day period.

 Section 6.
-The Senate shall have an Executive Board consisting of a president, president elect, secretary, treasurer, past-president (ex officio) and an executive committee of one representative from each designated classification.
-These positions, except president and past-president, are elected at the first meeting in June from among the Senators by a majority vote.
-The president moves to the past-president ex officio and the president-elect moves up to president unless he/she declines, which would then be put to a vote by the Senate.
+The Senate shall have an Executive Board consisting of a president, president-elect, secretary, treasurer, past-president (ex officio) and an executive committee of one (1) representative from each designated classification.
+These positions, except president and past president, are elected at the first meeting in June from among the Senators by a majority vote.
+The president moves to the past president ex officio, and the president-elect moves up to president unless the individual declines, which would then be put to a vote by the Senate.

 ARTICLE IV.
 Jurisdiction